 For the Amazon email, the scammer has created a link where the text appears to show a real Amazon address.
 But if you hover over it, you’ll see the destination of that link starts with divingwhitsundays.com, which clearly isn’t the real Amazon site!
 It does have references to amazon.co.uk within the long link, but not at the start, which is where it should be.

 In the Barclays email, the address does start with barclays.co.uk – but the address doesn’t stop there.
 If it were the real Barclays domain, there would be a forward slash after the .co.uk part, and then it would specify the page within that site.
 But instead, there are more sections separated by dots first, and the actual address is really lengthy.
 The first time you encounter a forward slash is after braidingcenter.com, which again clearly isn’t Barclays!
 So the link won’t go to Barclays.co.uk at all.
 Very sneaky!

 So remember, if you’re not sure about a link to a company’s website that you get in an email, don’t click on it.
 Instead, go via Google or a bookmark in your browser to the actual site, so that you know the address is safe.

 In conclusion, therefore, all of those factors make it crystal clear that the emails are fake, so I simply deleted them without clicking on any of the links.
-And that’s what you should do too if you receive these things.
+And that’s what you should do too if you receive scams like this.
 At the end of the day, always be wary of requests for login or personal information, and stay safe. 🙂